meetdomaine/Kit/documentation/content/docs/getting-started.md

 Head over to the Apps section of the Shopify instance admin, click "Manage Private Apps" and create a new private app that has permissions to read and write theme files.
 Here, we want the **"Password"** property, not the **"Api Key"** property.

+Note: See the [Theme Kit Access Tokens](/docs/theme-kit-access-tokens) section if Theme Kit Access Tokens are preferred over private app passwords.

 **Theme ID**

-Start off with the Theme ID of the theme that we recently uploaded.
-Head over to the Theme section of the Shopify instance admin, find your theme and click "Customize".
+Head over to the Theme section of the Shopify instance admin, find your corresponding theme and click "Customize".
 Grab the ID out of the URL bar.
+(Note: You'll need to make sure that you your local theme state matches a theme that has been deployed to Shopify servers).

-Now that you've acquired these three properties, add them to your `{project}/.env` file following the format in [**Theme Setup / .env**](http://localhost:8080/docs/theme-setup/#env).
+Now that you've acquired these three properties, add them to your `{project}/.env` file following the format in [**Theme Setup / .env**](/docs/theme-setup/#env).

 ## Test out your dev environment